shoenig/test/README.md

 functions to determine equivalence.
 Although this is the easiest / most compatible way to "just compare stuff", it the least deterministic way of comparing instances of a type.
 Changes to the underlying types may cause unexpected changes in their equivalence (e.g. the addition of unexported fields, function field types, etc.).
+Assertions that make use of `cmp.Equal` configured with custom `cmp.Option` values.

 #### output